tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <div style="padding-left:3%">
 Handle missing values according to the selected strategy.
 Also removes rows and columns with too many missing values.
 The imputer is fitted only on the training set to avoid data leakage.
+Use the `missing` attribute to customize what are considered "missing values".
 See [Imputer](../data_cleaning/imputer.md) for a description of the parameters.
-Note that since the Imputer can remove rows from both train and test set, the set's sizes may change to keep ATOM's `test_size` ratio.
+Note that since the Imputer can remove rows from both train and test set, the set's sizes may change size.
 </div>
 <br />